 As you change the allocation, we will analyze the holdings and inform you whether the risk of the portfolio is suited for your goal, as well as whether the portfolio is adequately diversified.

-Deciding where to place your hard earned cash can be an emotional experience for even the most seasoned investor.
+Deciding where to place your hard earned cash can be an emotional experience for even the most seasoned financial planner.
 Choosing a portfolio or high-yield cash account that you can stick with can be particularly important to reaching your financial goals.
-No matter which of the savings or investing options above you may choose, Betterment will give you advice and support to help you reach your investment goals.
+No matter which of the options above you choose, Betterment will give you advice and support to help you reach your financial goals.

-* The annual percentage yield (“APY”) on the deposit balances in Betterment Everyday Savings (“Savings”) is and represents the weighted average of the APY on deposit balances at the banks participating in Savings (the “Program Banks”) and is current as of .
+*The annual percentage yield (“APY”) on the deposit balances in Betterment Everyday Cash Reserve (“Cash Reserve”) is and represents the weighted average of the APY on deposit balances at the banks participating in Cash Reserve (the “Program Banks”) and is current as of .
 This APY is variable and subject to change daily.
+See Current APY.
 Deposit balances are not allocated equally among the participating Program Banks.
 A minimum deposit of $10 is required, but there is no minimum balance required to be maintained.
-The APY cited above is a promotional APY available only to customers who join the waiting list for Betterment Everyday Checking.
-The APY on deposit balances of customers who choose not to join the Betterment Everyday Checking waiting list is less than the promotional rate, and is as of , subject to change daily.
-Betterment Securities will receive fees in connection with deposit balances earning the non-promotional APY.
-See current APY.
-The promotional APY is available through the end of the year and may be extended in Betterment’s sole discretion.
 The APY available to a customer may be lower if that customer designates a bank or banks as ineligible to receive deposits.
 APY applies only to Cash Reserve and does not apply to checking accounts held through Betterment Everyday Checking.
 Cash Reserve and Betterment Everyday Checking are separate offerings and are not linked accounts.

-† Betterment Everyday Savings (“Savings”) is offered by Betterment LLC.
-Clients of Betterment LLC may participate in Savings through their brokerage account held at Betterment Securities.
+†Betterment Everyday Cash Reserve (“Cash Reserve”) is offered by Betterment LLC.
+Clients of Betterment LLC may participate in Cash Reserve through their brokerage account held at Betterment Securities.
 Neither Betterment LLC nor any of its affiliates is a bank.
-Through Savings, clients’ funds are deposited into one or more banks (“Program Banks“) where the funds earn a variable interest rate and are eligible for FDIC insurance.
-Savings provides Betterment clients with the opportunity to earn interest on cash intended to purchase securities with through Betterment LLC and Betterment Securities.
-Savings should not be viewed as a long-term investment option.
+Through Cash Reserve, clients’ funds are deposited into one or more banks (“Program Banks“) where the funds earn a variable interest rate and are eligible for FDIC insurance.
+Cash Reserve provides Betterment clients with the opportunity to earn interest on cash intended to purchase securities through Betterment LLC and Betterment Securities.
+Cash Reserve should not be viewed as a long-term investment option.

 Explore your first goal